LafeLabs/openarduino/class1-blink/README.md

 ### Introductions

+preferred name, pronouns, what you either like to make or want to know how to make(anything! electronics, code, art, food, crafts)

 Dr. Lafe Spietz(he/him/his)

 I have been building things with Arduino for about 10 years.
 I like Arduino!
+I try to make as many things from trash as I can.
+My goal is to try to build *everything* from trash, to push our society to end all mining and oil/gas extraction by 2050.

+### Demos

+Things I've made with Arduino:  Trash Robot, Trash Bow, Trashcore aesthetic clothes.

 ### Icebreaker interlude